Who’s your county’s claim to fame? Here are 32 famous Irish people, one from every county in Ireland.

 Antrim: Liam Neeson

-Liam Neeson is an actor famous for films such as Love Actually and Taken.
+Liam Neeson is one of our most famous Irish actors having starred in films such as Love Actually and Taken.
 Born in Ballymena, he has gone on to star alongside some of Hollywood’s biggest names, including Mel Gibson and Anthony Hopkins.

 Armagh: Ian Paisley